 \section{Abstract}

-In this document, we introduce \p3, a Python library that allows us to write models of combinatorial constrained problems in a simple and declarative way.
+This document is a complete guide about \p3, a Python library that allows us to write models of combinatorial constrained problems in a declarative manner.
 Currently, with \p3, you can write models of constraint satisfaction and optimization problems.
 More specifically, you can build CSP (Constraint Satisfaction Problem) and COP (Constraint Optimization Problem) models.
 Importantly, there is a complete separation between the modeling and solving phases: you write a model, you compile it (while providing some data) in order to generate an \x3 instance (file), and you solve that problem instance by means of a constraint solver.
-In this document, you will find all that you need to know about \p3, with more than 50 illustrative models.
+You can also directly pilot the solving procedure in \p3, possibly conducting an incremental solving strategy.
+In this document, you will find all that you need to know about \p3, with more than 60 illustrative models.